Previous dayApril 24, 2026Next day

 2.1 km---✓ ReviewedUSGS →

-On April 24, 2026 at 18:46 UTC, a magnitude 2.1 earthquake struck 10 km NNE of Sandy, Oregon.
+April 24, 2026 brought a magnitude 2.1 earthquake 10 km NNE of Sandy, Oregon, logged at 18:46 UTC.
 At a depth of just 2.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Coordinates: 45.492°, -122.234°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24